euzu/m3u-filter/README.md

 You can convert an image with `ffmpeg`.

-`ffmpeg -loop 1 -framerate 1 -i freeze_frame.jpg -t 1 -an -c:v mpeg2video -f mpegts freeze_frame.ts`
+`ffmpeg -loop 1 -i freeze_frame.jpg -t 10 -r 1 -an -c:v libx264 -preset veryfast -crf 23 -pix_fmt yuv420p freeze_frame.ts`

 and add it to the `config.yml`.